npct/pct-team/README.md

 # Should return GDAL 1.11.2, released 2015/02/10 (or newer)
 ```

-It is possible to use the following Personal Package Archive (PPA) to get the latest version of gdal
+It is possible to use the following Personal Package Archive (PPA) to get the latest version of gdal on Ubuntu.

 ```bash